 What is the Infill Toolkit?

-- Small or smaller lot detached, single-family houses
+- Small and smaller lot detached single-family houses

 - Shared courtyard housing